 Personal Defined Benefit Plan

-This plan is solely for single-owner businesses, or those with a maximum of 5 employees.
-With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with a maximum limit set each year.
+This plan is specifically for sole proprietor businesses, or those with a maximum of 5 employees.
+With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with an annual maximum limit.
 While this plan is highly customizable and allows for significant contributions, there may be startup costs and annual fees associated with it.

 Benefits of a Personal Defined Benefit Plan